Yellow Brick Road

 And from the Lion, “Read what my medal says: ‘Courage’.
 Ain’t it the truth?
 Ain’t it the truth?”

-And yet, is there really a Wonderful Wizard for any of us, someone who will magically solve all our problems?
+And yet, is there a Wonderful Wizard for any of us, someone who will magically solve all our problems?

 Dorothy and her friends finally learn the answer from Glinda, the good witch.